saldanha3193/brfssdata/README.md

 Hence it would be interesting to find out the correlation between income levels and life satisfaction for the following brfss data set.

+**Research question 3:**
-Research question 3: RQ3.3 How does life satisfaction vary between genders based on income level?
+RQ3.3 How does life satisfaction vary between genders based on income level?

 The common notion is that women are happier than men even though they are worse off in many measurable ways, like less educated, lower incomes, worse self-reported health.
 This notion has been found to be misinterpreted as per the findings by Mallory Montgomery in her article dated 2016, where it was found that when the response scales for men and women was normalized, it was found that women are actually less happier than men on average.

 Hence, evaluation of the above pattern in the brfss data set would be interesting as well.
 It would be interesting to evaluate if on average women are less satisfied compared to men, using income levels as the scale for comparison.

-References:
+* * *

+**References:**

 Max Hirshkowitz et al.(2015).
-National Sleep Foundation’s sleep time duration recommendations:methodology and results summary.2015 Mar;1(1):40-43.
+National Sleep Foundation's sleep time duration recommendations:methodology and results summary.2015 Mar;1(1):40-43.

 Cheung F, Lucas RE.
 When does money matter most?
 Examining the association between income and life satisfaction over the life course.
 Psychol Aging.
 2015 Mar;30(1):120-35.

 Montgomery, Mallory.
 “Reversing the Gender Gap in Happiness : Validating the Use of Life Satisfaction Self-Reports Worldwide ∗ Job market paper.”
 (2016).

-Part 3: Exploratory data analysis
+## Part 3: Exploratory data analysis

-Research quesion 1:
+**Research quesion 1:**

-Data preparation for RQ1:
+**Data preparation for RQ1:**

 -The values to be considered are in columns sleptim1 & genhlth.